Germán Valdés: Career

 He was also one of several people who were originally intended to be on the front cover of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band but declined the invitation.
-He requested that Ringo swap him for a Mexican tree known as "El Arbol de la Vida", the Tree of Life, which he did.
+He requested that Ringo swap him for a Mexican tree known as "El Árbol de la Vida", the Tree of Life, which he did.

 He was the voice of Baloo the bear and Thomas O'Malley the cat in the Mexican Spanish dubbing of the Disney films The Jungle Book and The Aristocats; both roles were originally voiced by Phil Harris.

 Valdés was the subject of the 2005 documentary, Ni Muy Muy...
 Ni Tan Tan...
 Simplemente Tin Tán, by Manuel Márquez and Carlos Valdés, son of the comedian.

 Death

 Valdés became ill with hepatitis, which degenerated into cancer.
-He then fell into a hepatic coma and died.
+He then fell into a hepatic coma and died on 29 June 1973 (at age 57).
+He's buried at Panteón Jardín in Mexico City.

 When he died he did not leave a fortune, just a testament to his wife Rosalía and his children Rosalía and Carlos.

-He left behind a legacy of over a hundred film, 11 records, and two short films.
-The only recognition he received was the Virginia Fábregas Medal, a medal given for 25 years of professional service by the Association of Actors of Mexico.
+He left behind a legacy of over a hundred films, 11 records, and two short films.
+The only recognition he received was the Virginia Fábregas Medal, a medal given for 25 years' professional service by the Association of Actors of Mexico.